turingschool/front-end-curriculum/projects/weathrly.md

 ## Phase two

-* The application should have 7 hour weather forecast
+* The application should have a 7 hour weather forecast
-   * For each hour it should display an image that reflect the weather
+   * For each hour it should display an image that reflects the weather
    * For each hour it should display the projected temperature and the hour

 * Application should handle when a user searches for a location that is not found by the API.
 Team should research different ways to handle unfound locations by looking around on different weather and other location searching applications and implement a solution for their project that they find intuitive.

 ## Phase three

-* The application should show display a 10 forecast
+* The application should show a 10 day forecast
   * Each day should display the Name of the day, an Image reflecting the weather condition and the High and Low for each day.

 ## Extension

 * If a user clicks on a specific day on the 10 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.
-   * For each hour it should display an image that reflect the weather
+   * For each hour it should display an image that reflects the weather
    * For each hour it should display the projected temperature and the hour

 * Developers make use of advance testing techniques (Mocking, Stubbing, and Sinon)